solodev/cloud-documentation/src/marketplace/catalogs/Catalog Overview/Categories/Category Overview/index.md

 **Name** | **Description**
 :--- | ---
-[Category Management](https://www.cloud.solodev.net//marketplace/catalogs/catalog-overview/categories/category-overview/#category-management) | Manage your category features.
+<a href="/marketplace/catalogs/catalog-overview/categories/category-overview/#category-management">Category Management</a> | Manage your category features.
 <a href="/marketplace/catalogs/catalog-overview/categories/category-overview/delete/">Delete</a> | Delete your category
 <a href="/marketplace/catalogs/catalog-overview/categories/category-overview/permissions/">Permissions</a> | Manage your category permissions.